zapproject/jzap-oracle-template/README.md

 Refer to hardhat/dispatchFun.js to run with [hardhat](https://github.com/zapproject/zap-hardhat/tree/feature/typescript-oracle-dispatch)
 - Copy over js file into task folder
 - Modify hardhat.config.ts to import the task

+** The Fun Translations API is being utilized as a public account.
+There is a limit of 5 API calls per hour.